hamish2014/FreeCAD_assembly2/README.md

   $ git pull

-Alternatilvely, on an *Ubuntu* system the freecad-extras PPA can be used:
+Alternatilvely, on an *Ubuntu* system the freecad-community PPA can be used:

   1. Add **ppa:freecad-community/ppa** to your software sources ([What are PPAs and how do I use them?](http://askubuntu.com/questions/4983/what-are-ppas-and-how-do-i-use-them/5102#5102%29))
   2.  sudo apt-get update